ROS2swarm/ROS2swarm_documentation/doc/installation.rst

 This guide is a detailed step by step instruction to install the ROS2swarm package on top of *Ubuntu* for the use with

 - the TurtleBot 3
-- the Jackal UGV or
+- the Jackal UGV
 - the Thymio II
+- AgileX Limo

 Prerequisistes
 --------------